 - Top up the glass with Sprite, 7UP or you can use ginger ale.

-As the weather get’s warmer, find any excuse to hunt down some Pimm’s and make this classic Pimm’s cup cocktail.
-It’s incredibly easy, and perfect summer sipping.
+As the weather get's warmer, find any excuse to hunt down some Pimm’s and make this classic cocktail.
+You could go on for a full tea party with some tea sandwiches and scones as well!
+It’s incredibly easy, and perfect summer sipping whenever you enjoy it.

 Looking for more summer drinks?
 Try these: